ualibweb/ua-folio-docs/training/backend/00-prereqs.md

      slightly more usable than PowerShell directly.
 For macOS/Linux, the builtin terminal is sufficient.
    - A REST client, such as [Insomnia](https://insomnia.rest/)
+   - Apache Maven.
+You can [install this manually](https://maven.apache.org/install.html), however, it requires a lot of path manipulation and configuration -- it is not for the faint of heart.
+     There are easier ways:

+     - Windows:

+       For this we can use Chocolatey, a package manager for Windows.
+Open PowerShell as an administrator (right-click the Start menu) and paste the following:

+       ```powershell
+       Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
+       ```

+       Once this succeeds, you can now easily install Maven with `choco install maven`.

+       If everything succeeds, you should be able to run `mvn -v` (be sure the Java version is at least 17)!
+Please note, you may need to restart your shell for this to work.

+     - Mac:

+       For this, we will use Homebrew, a package manager for macOS.
+Open Terminal and run the
+       following:

+       ```sh
+       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+       ```

+       Follow the prompts here; once everything succeeds, run `brew install maven`.

+       If everything succeeds, you should be able to run `mvn -v` (be sure the Java version is at least 17)!
+Please note, you may need to restart your shell for this to work.

 1. Download, install, and setup [Visual Studio Code](https://code.visualstudio.com/) according to [our configuration](../../config/VSCode/README.md)
 1. It may be a good idea to reboot after this point, to ensure everything is fully installed